kazutan1230/dcrs/CONTRIBUTING.md

 6. [Send a pull request][pr] from your fork’s branch to our `main` branch.

+Using the web-based interface to make changes is fine too, and will help you by automatically forking the project and prompting to send a pull request too.

 ## 📃Commit Message Format

 *This specification is inspired by and supersedes the [AngularJS commit message format][commit-message-format].*